-"BUDDHA's genealogy is given from Mahasammata to Suddhudana, his father, although his mother was said to be a vir This corresponds with the New Testament descent of Joseph from David, although Joseph is declared not to be the father of Jesus.
+"BUDDHA's genealogy is given from Mahasammata to Suddhudana, his father, although his mother was said to be a vir This corresponds with the New gin.
+Testament descent of Joseph from David, although Joseph is declared not to be the father of Jesus.

-"Both virgins, Mary and Maya, were greeted previous to their immaculate conceptions by angels and devas respectively, the deva being the indian notion of a good spirit.
-Mary had a vision of a white dove his approaching death. entering her right side.
-In Maya's case the vision was of a little white elephant also entering her right side.
+greeted previous to their immaculate conceptions by angels and devas respectively, the deva being the indian notion of a good upon the waters and had premonitions of spirit.
+Mary had a vision of a white dove entering her right side.
+In Maya's case the vision was of a little white elephant a double in the chandala, who feared to also entering her right side.

 "Wise men from the East came to wor ship the infant Christ.
-At the birth of the Buddha gods, devas, princes and brahmins visited his parents.
+At the birth of the BUDDHA gods, devas, princes and brahmins visited his parents.

-"As Herod feared Jesus, so king Bimbasara, having heard that something unusual was to happen, called together his prophets, who made inquiries and reported that there was about to be born either a great warrior or a Buddha, which means Teacher [rather an ENLIGHTENED ONE,] and is applied to many men, but is used more frequently for SAKYAMUNI, or the wise man of the Sakya race, that is, GAU-Unlike Herod, king Bimbasara seems to have been an enlightened ruler, for he welcomed the birth of the BUDDHA.
+"As Herod feared Jesus, so king Bimbasara, having heard that something unusual was to happen, called together his prophets, who made inquiries and reported that there was about to be born either a great warrior or a BUDDHA, which means Teacher [rather an ENLIGHTENED ONE, and is applied to many men, but is used more frequently for SAKYAMUNI, or the wise man of the Sakya race, that is, GAU-TAMA.
+Unlike Herod, king Bimbasara seems to have been an enlightened ruler, for he welcomed the birth of the BUDDHA.